I GIVE YOU CHAPTER 1 FOR FREE

-I am used to trade on an 1 hour chart.
+I am used to trade on an 5/15 minute and 1 hour charts.
 That’s what works good for me.
 Look what works best for you.

-- Higher timeframes give less signals, and is lagging more, but often of a higher probability
+- Higher timeframes give less signals, and lag more, but often give a higher probability.

-The 7 step KISS strategy I teach can be used for both daytrading, swingtrading and even investing.
+The 7 step method can be used for both scalping, daytrading, swingtrading and even investing.
 In the next chapters of the Pro Course I will explain each one of these steps.
 In the final chapter they will all come together and I will teach you how I find my trades, using many real-world examples.
-Next I will give you my favourite high probability setups.
+Next I will give you my favorite high probability setups.

 In order continue to the next chapter please enroll in my Pro course !